Clandestine HUMINT and covert action: Israeli operations

-To retaliate for the Munich massacre at the 1972 Summer Olympics, Mossad set up Operation Wrath of God, to assassinate militants believed responsible.
+To retaliate for the Munich massacre at the 1972 Summer Olympics, Mossad set up Mossad assassinations following the Munich massacre, to assassinate militants believed responsible.
 For some time, the operation was successful, although eventually killed an innocent individual who had been incorrectly identified; see the Lillehammer affair.

 French operations

 The Directorate-General for External Security (DGSE) is responsible for intelligence analysis and clandestine collection, but also has an operations division and an action service within it, the Division Action.
 The Sinking of the Rainbow Warrior, a covert action against Greenpeace, was an example of no service being perfect.

 Note that the French worked closely with Operation Jedburgh during World War II.
 Some 3-man Jedburgh teams had a French, US, and UK member.